Optimal Online Change Detection via Random Fourier Features: Appendix

 \begin{lemma} For $x,y > 0$ it holds that $\left | \sqrt{x} - \sqrt{y} \right | \leq \sqrt{\left | x - y \right |}.$ \end{lemma}

 \begin{proof} When $x = y$ the statement is trivially true.
 When $x \neq y$ it holds that

 \end{proof}

 \begin{lemma} The RFF-MMD as defined in (\ref{equation: random Fourier MMD}) between two empirical measures composed respectively of $n$ and $m$ sample points is a function mapping from $(\R^d)^{m+n} \to \R$.
-This function has the self bounding property with constants
+This function has the bounded differences property with constants

 \end{lemma}

 \begin{proof} Recall that if $K : \mathbb{R}^d \times \mathbb{R}^d \rightarrow \mathbb{R}$ is the reproducing kernel for some RKHS $\mathcal{H}_K$, for any $\mathbb{P},\mathbb{Q} \in \mathcal{M}_1^+$, one has that